 - For example, entering mmmmmmm:ss will display the total number of minutes without days or months.

-- You can use these codes to display the name of the day of the week for clocks:
+- You can use these codes to display the name of the day of the week for digital clocks only:

 - Displays the day as an abbreviation (Sun-Sat)